FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 | Skeletal Warriors [Light Foot] (3)                   | 6+ / 5+ / 4+ |   -   | 5+ / 8"  | 12 / 4+ |   2   | Defensive, Unfeeling |
 | Skeletal Warriors [Light Foot] (3)                   | 6+ / 5+ / 4+ |   -   | 5+ / 8"  | 12 / 4+ |   2   | Defensive, Unfeeling |

-Caster
+Caster (4)
-: This Group can be given a Casting order, to attempt to Cast any spell.
+: This Group may activate to [Cast any spell](#spells).

 Defensive
-: If the Group is not shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
+: If this Group is not Shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
 They have +1 T until they Move out of base contact.

 Reckless
 : If the Group is not shaken, it **must** activate to Attack if possible

-Summoner
+Summoner (3)
-: This Group can be given a Summon order (6+) to raise an undeployed group within 12” (and no closer than 6” to an enemy).
+: This Group may attempt to activate on 6+ to raise an undeployed Group within 12” (and no closer than 6” to an enemy).
-If successful, the summoned group may attempt to activate this turn.
+The summoned Group may attempt to activate this turn.

-Unfeeling
+Unfeeling (0)
-: Automatically pass Resilience tests but round up hits inflicted against the group.
+: Automatically pass when Testing Resilience but round up hits inflicted against this Group.

 {pagebreak}